gitkatrin/templates/README.md

 # templates

-In this repository are some useful templates.
+In this repository are some useful templates for python programming.
 ***

 **Edit images:**